HarshBhatia/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
 templateKey: product-page
-title: Take Your Brand Online
+title: Want to Expand Your Digital Footprint ?
 image: /img/adults-analysis-banking-1451447.jpg
 heading: What we offer
 description: >-